Yuliy Mamchur

-Yuliy Valeriyovych Mamchur (Юлій Валерійович Мамчур) is a colonel in the Ukrainian Air Force who, for three weeks in March 2014, refused to abandon his post in Belbek, Crimea amidst the annexation of Crimea by the Russian Federation while surrounded and outnumbered by Russian forces.
-Mamchur is also credited for restraining amiably and diplomatically both his soldiers and pro-Russian forces from escalating tensions further, asking both sides not to shoot each other while the situation defuses.
+Yuliy Valeriyovych Mamchur (Юлій Валерійович Мамчур) is a colonel in the Ukrainian Air Force who, for three weeks in March 2014, refused to abandon his post at the Belbek Air Base, Crimea amidst the annexation of Crimea by the Russian Federation while surrounded and outnumbered by Russian forces.
+Mamchur is also credited for restraining amiably and diplomatically both his soldiers and pro-Russian forces from escalating tensions further, asking both sides not to shoot at each other while the situation defuses.

 Mamchur became a national hero in Ukraine and is considered a hero by Western media outlets.
 He is known to be calm, stoic and defiant.

-In the October 2014 Mamchur was elected into the Ukrainian parliament after being in the top 10 of the electoral list of Petro Poroshenko Bloc.
+In the October 2014 Ukrainian parliamentary elections, Mamchur was elected into the Ukrainian parliament after being in the top 10 of the electoral list of Petro Poroshenko Bloc.
 He was not re-elected in the 2019 Ukrainian parliamentary election.

 Biography

 Mamchur graduated in 1991 from the Chernihiv flight school.
 From then he served 9 years in Zhytomyr before being transferred to Uman.
 Early 2013 he was appointed commander of the Sevastopol brigade of tactical aviation of the Air Command of the Southern Operational Command.